Benefits of Deburring Stainless Steel & Other Metal Alloys

-It is important to note that burr removal is limited based on burr size, compo¬nent configuration and amount of stock removal.
-Larger burrs produced in rough milling or displaced metal from drilling operations often need pre¬treatment using other methods.
+It is important to note that deburring is limited based on burr size, component configuration and amount of stock removal.
+Larger burrs produced in rough milling or displaced metal from drilling operations often need pre-treatment using other methods.
 In addition, heavy die break burrs caused by improper tooling maintenance are difficult to remove with electropolishing alone.

 The 400 series stainless steel component pictured is the inner portion of a dual drill bit assembly used for surgery on the human brain.
 Grinding and/or machining burrs prevent the mating parts from freely rotating (one bit within the other), while burrs specifically on cutting edges reduce ease and rate of cutting.
 Increased pressure on the drill bit due to contaminated cutting edges affects the functionality of the cutting device’s clutching mechanism; the sharpness of the bit is tied directly to the function of the rest of the device.
 In addition, if not properly removed, burrs may flake or chip off causing a potential bio-hazard for the patient.

-By precisely removing .0005″ +/-.0001″ total material off of the drill bit’s O.D., electropolishing preserves edge condition while removing problematic burrs.
-As in this application, electropolishing is often a superior alternative to hand deburring; the electropolishing process offers greater consistency from part to part or lot to lot and is significantly more cost effective.
-In eliminating burrs while maintaining sharp, cutting edges electropolishing allows the cutting device to function smoothly, efficiently and safely.
+By precisely removing .0005″ +/-.0001″ total material off of the drill bit’s O.D., electropolishing the stainless steel part preserves edge condition while removing problematic burrs.
+As in this application, electropolishing is often a superior alternative to hand deburring; the electropolishing process offers greater consistency from part to part, and is significantly more cost effective.
+Deburring the part while maintaining sharp cutting edges, electropolishing allows the cutting device to function smoothly, efficiently and safely.

 The part pictured is a 420 stainless blade used on high-end vegetable peelers.
 After the grinding operation, the blade edges are left sharp, but ragged.
 Pictured parts on the left side of the page illustrate the burrs post-grinding.
-The grinding burrs need to be removed in order for the blade to slide and cut smoothly; it is also important for this product to be clean and free of any metal shavings as it comes into direct contact with food.
+The grinding burrs need to be removed in order for the blade to slide and cut smoothly—it is also important for this product to be clean and free of any metal shavings, as it comes into direct contact with food.
 After researching various deburring options, the manufacturer of this high volume product found electropolishing to be the most consistent and cost effective method to finish the blade component of the peeler.
-As the final operation, electropolishing serves to both deburr and clean the part.
+As the final operation, electropolishing is useful for both deburring and cleaning the part.
 In this case, .002″ total material is removed from the thickness of the blade which, after extensive sampling, was proven to be the optimal amount of removal.
 Once electropolished, the blades are burr-free and sharper than in the “as-ground” condition.